8 minutes|Updated on 02.09.2024

 Sources:

-In 2024, the exchange rates between the Swiss Franc (CHF) and the Euro (EUR) will, as usual, be influenced by several economic and political factors.
+For the end of 2024, the exchange rates between the Euro (EUR) and the Swiss Franc (CHF) will, as usual, be influenced by several economic and political factors.
 The decisions of the Swiss National Bank (SNB) and the European Central Bank (ECB), geopolitical events, and fiscal and budgetary policies remain the determining factors.
 For cross-border workers and businesses, understanding these dynamics is essential to best anticipate money transfers and manage exchange rate risks.
 Although estimates and forecasts are never perfectly accurate, using appropriate financial tools and platforms like ibani, which offer the real market exchange rate, allows significant savings on exchange fees.

 Cross-border workers regularly transfer their salaries between Switzerland and Eurozone countries.
 A favorable exchange rate can increase their purchasing power in euros.